soundasleep/stormcloak.games/_posts/2021-11-17-going-fulltime.md

 title:  "Going fulltime"
 date:   2021-11-17 15:11:00 +1300
 author: Jevon Wright
+description: |
+  With the incredible support of my partner K (thank you!), it's official.
+  I've decided to take the plunge, and go fulltime on developing video games!!

+  🤯🎉💖

+  But first, a bit of history...
 ---

 With the incredible support of my partner K (thank you!), it's official.